s0md3v/Decodify/README.md

 Now you can run decodify by entering `dcode <string to decode>` in your terminal.

 #### Decoding Caesar Cipher
-You can supply the offest by `--rot` option or you can tell Decodify to decode for 1-26 offest by using `--rot all` Using `-rot all` option on the string `bpgkta xh qtiitg iwpc sr` gives the following output:
+You can supply the offest by `--rot` option or you can tell Decodify to decode for 1-26 offest by using `--rot all`.\
+Using `-rot all` option on the string `bpgkta xh qtiitg iwpc sr` gives the following output:

 ![rot all demo](https://i.imgur.com/4mqxpBU.png)